corda/corda-docs-portal/content/en/platform/corda/1.2/cenm/log4j-patches.md

 A patch has been released to move dependencies to Log4j 2.17.1 for Corda 5 Developer Preview 1.0.1.

-You can find more information about this patch release in the [Corda 5 Developer Preview release notes](../../en/platform/corda/5.0-dev-preview-1/release-notes-c5dp1.md).

 ### Update February 7 2022

 A patch has been released to move dependencies to Log4j 2.17.1 for Corda Enterprise 4.8.6.

-You can find more information about this patch release in the [Corda Enterprise release notes](../../en/release-notes/corda-enterprise-4.8.html#previous-versions-of-corda-enterprise).
+You can find more information about this patch release in the [Corda Enterprise 4.8 release notes](../../../corda/4.8/enterprise/release-notes-enterprise.md).

 ### Update February 1 2022